a-mahdipour/DS-ML-AI-intro/README.md

 ----
 ## 32. Unsupervised Deep Learning MEthods

-Previously, we talked about supervised #deeplearning (#dl) techniques, such as ANN, RNN and CNN.
+Previously, we talked about supervised DL techniques, such as ANN, RNN and CNN.
 Now, we consider the unsupervised DL models.
 Some are listed in bellow:
 1- Boltzmann Machines
 2- SOMs or self-organizing maps
 3- Auto-encoders

 Boltzmann machines as an unsupervised NN that consists of fully connected nodes (neurons) that are stochastically on (visible nodes) or off (hidden nodes) according to a stochastic/generative DL model.
 Boltzmann machines are generally simple models that provide interesting features of input data.

 Some instances of Boltzmann machines are :
 - Restricted Boltzmann Machines (RBMs): hidden nodes are not  connected while visible ones are all connected,